Plumsail/forms-docs/SharePoint/how-to/list-or-library-export.rst

-.. title:: Add flow start button to the toolbar of List or Library
+.. title:: Add start flow button to the toolbar of List or Library

 .. meta::
-   :description: Example of how to add a button that will start flow on press
+   :description: Example of how to add a button that will start flow on press and send selected items to MS Power Automate

 How to start flow from List or Library control and pass selected items
 ===========================================================================